npmuller/EsspressoOnTheGoServer/README.md

     }

  ## Upstart Job
  Since node.js does not run as a service on its own, we created an upstart job to run our server for us.
-This runs the server on startup and restart, and respawns it up to 5 times a minute before it dies permanently.
+This script runs the EOTG server on startup and restart, and respawns it up to 5 times a minute before it dies permanently.
 For more info about writing upstart scripts, head over [here](http://upstart.ubuntu.com/getting-started.html).
 Otherwise, just blantenly steal ours:

     description "Espresso on the Go Web Server" author "Nathan Muller"